waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })(this);
 ```

-This version of exclaim won't work in Node.js.
+This version of the `exclaim` module won't work in Node.js.
 The behaviour of the browser that makes `repeat` available as a global doesn't work in Node.js

-But this code doesn't work in Node.js.
 Here is one way we can rewrite `exclaim` to support Node.js and the browser.
 There are other ways, but this one is simple and clear.

 ```js
 // exclaim.js